 - Adding text to non-text content

 Consider adding a text alternative descriptions to images, audio, and video contents as well as adding a name to controls such as ‘submit’ or ‘enter’.
+For example, consider adding a text description to describe an image, rather than solely relying on the image.
 Adding text to non-text content can help make content accessible to a wide variety of users, as well as provide clarity.